nulib/treetop-discovery/iiif/README.md

 ## Local Development

-To run the script locally, you can use the following commands:
+To run the script locally, you can use the following commands from the `iiif/` directory:

 ```bash
 export COLLECTION_URL="http://example.com/collection"